 The agreement provides sanofi-aventis with worldwide commercialization rights to new anticancer therapeutics developed to targets that were included in the collaboration, including the right to use our TAP technology and our humanization technology in the creation of therapeutics to these targets.
-The product candidates (targets) currently in the collaboration include SAR3419 (CD19), SAR566658 (CA6), SAR650984 (CD38) and additional compounds at earlier stages of development that have yet to be disclosed.
+The product candidates (targets) currently in the collaboration include SAR3419 (CD19), SAR650984 (CD38), SAR566658 (CA6) and additional compounds at earlier stages of development that have yet to be disclosed.

-The collaboration agreement entitles us to receive milestone payments potentially totaling \$21.5 million per antigen target for each therapeutic developed under the collaboration agreement.
-We have earned a \$500,000 payment in September 2004 for a preclinical milestone related to SAR3419, a \$1 million milestone payment in October 2007 with the start of clinical testing of SAR3419, a \$500,000 payment in December 2007 for a preclinical milestone related to SAR650984 and a \$500,000 payment in March 2008 for a preclinical milestone related to SAR566658.
-We also earned an aggregate of \$8 million of milestone payments related to two product candidates that previously had been in the collaboration, AVE9633 and AVE1642.
-Rights to these two product candidates and their respective targets have been returned to us.
+The collaboration agreement entitles us to receive milestone payments potentially totaling \$21.5 million for each therapeutic now included in the collaboration agreement.
+Through June 30, 2010, we have earned a total of \$4 million in milestone payments related to the three product candidates noted above and one target not yet disclosed.
+We also earned an aggregate of \$8 million of milestone payments related to two product candidates previously in the collaboration that have been returned to us along with the rights to the respective targets.